 Choose Accommodation Wisely

 Authentic Irish B&Bs

 We stayed at traditional B&Bs during our week in Ireland, and this actually was more expensive than our typical budget accommodation.
-However, we really wanted that authentic Irish Hospitality experience.
+However, we really wanted to get more info on that authentic Irish Hospitality experience.
 While you can get some really fantastic B&Bs for around $80/night, that still isn’t what I consider “Budget Travel.”

 Alternatively, you can try the AirBnB route.
 I personally love staying at AirBnBs now that we have kids, because we select the “Entire Place” option and get, well, an entire home!
 It’s perfect for extra space, a kitchen to save money on meals and not be cramped into a small hotel room with two toddlers.
 However, if you go the “Entire Place” route, you will miss out on that fantastic Irish B&B experience.

 You can also choose to filter just by renting out 1 room of a home and staying with a host.
 This way, you’ll get a much more authentic B&B experience (but probably without those amazing breakfasts!)

 Both of these options are much less expensive than the traditional B&B route.
 There are double occupancy rooms for only about $45 last I checked in Dingle, for example, and only around $60 for a small 1 bedroom loft.